How to travel win, every single time.

 The goal is to arrive revived, zero jet lag, glowing completion and with no aches.
 Especially on those long hauls.

-- Hand purifying spray to clean your tray table (some people change their babies on these tables), the remote control on the flight (if available) and the remote control at your hotel.
+- Hand purifying spray to clean your tray table (some people change their baby on these tables), the remote control on the flight (if available) and the remote control at your hotel.

 - Wear comfortable clothes.
 Gone are the days of UGG boots and valore jumpsuits.
 For me anything with zippers is not going to help me sleep.
 If you’re flying for a business trip and going straight to a meeting after landing.
 Bring an outfit to change into on the flight.